What you should know about drunk driving charges in Texas

 - Loss of driver's license

 - Jail sentence

 If you were arrested for DWI, you will need a strong fighter in your corner.
-Joseph LaBella & Associates takes every DWI case very seriously.
-Whether you were arrested because you made a bad decision and drove after having too much to drink or whether you were unfairly charged with drunk driving, attorney LaBella can fight for your rights and your freedom.
+Amanda Webb - DWI Lawyer takes every DWI case very seriously.
+Whether you were arrested because you made a bad decision and drove after having too much to drink or whether you were unfairly charged with drunk driving, attorney Webb can fight for your rights and your freedom.
 Contact the law firm today.
 Call 1-800-395-5951.

 In Texas, the blood alcohol concentration limit is .08 percent

 Anyone who is driving an automobile while under the influence of drugs or alcohol, or anyone who drives while visibly intoxicated, may be charged with DWI (known in some parts of the country as DUI, or simply drunk driving).
 In the state of Texas, the legal blood alcohol concentration is .08 percent.
 Drivers under 21 who have any trace of alcohol in their system can be charged with DWI.
 Police officers typically will conduct a field sobriety test, or a blood or breath test, to determine if the operator should be charged with DWI.

 Police may stop a suspected drunk driver if they see the vehicle weaving between lanes or the motorist otherwise driving erratically.
 If you are stopped by a police officer in Texas, you should be polite, because the officer looks for behaviors that may prove you are intoxicated.
 The officer may check your car for open containers, or see if you are slurring your words or having difficulty answering questions.

 Any of these visible signs can lead to a breath test and a field sobriety test.
 The officer may arrest you for DWI if you fail the breath test, or field sobriety test.
 Keep in mind that a skilled DWI attorney like attorney Webb knows how to challenge these tests in court and win a dismissal of the charges.